Applying for a Grant

 CSU data: CSU Institutional Research and Analysis

-For demographic data on specific colleges, departments, and programs, please check with your Chair or Dean, or contact SFSU’s office of Academic Institutional Research, which maintains a wealth of demographic data about the campus.
+For demographic data on specific colleges, departments, and programs, please check with your Chair or Dean, or contact SF State’s office of Academic Institutional Research, which maintains a wealth of demographic data about the campus.

 What are Facilities & Administrative or Indirect Costs?